 - states either the amount of the money the sponsor is giving to you or that the sponsor will meet all of your tuition fees and living costs.

-- your sponsorship does not meet the amount needed (see 'How much money do I need?'), you must make up the difference, and you must provide evidence in the form of bank statements etc.
+If your sponsorship does not meet the amount needed (see ‘How much money do I need?’), you must make up the difference and provide evidence in the form of bank statements etc.

 *There is no definition in the rules of an international company, but decision makers will check the letterhead of correspondence and conduct a web search to establish whether a company has a presence in more than one country.
 If there is likely to be any doubt, we advise you to submit additional evidence showing that your sponsor has offices in more than one country.

 If you are receiving official financial sponsorship from UWE Bristol, details will appear on your CAS and you are not required to provide a separate letter.

 Using loans to pay for studies

 You can use a loan for a student visa application only if it is provided by a government, or a government-sponsored student loan company, or if it is part of an academic or educational loans scheme which is provided by a financial institution regulated for the purpose of issuing student loans by the official regulatory body for the country the institution is in and where the money is held.
 The loan must be in your name alone.